Yashar-H08/TSP-using-ACO-and-PSO/README.md

 Also, each parameter has a range (minimum and maximum).
 PSO gives us the best set of parameters which is then used by ACO to give us the optimum answer (closest to minimum tour cost) and
 the path.
-Time complexity: O(iter1*iter2*N*R*A*n^3)
+Time complexity: O(INRA(n^3))
-iter1: number of times that PSO is executed
-iter2: number of times that ACO is executed to find fitness of a position
+I: number of times that PSO is executed multiplied by number of times that ACO is executed to find fitness of a position
 N: number of particles (for PSO) and is a multiple of number of cities
 R: no. of rounds
 A: no. of ants